Zawaken/qmk_keymaps/README.md

 #### I will also add more keyboards to this repo whenever I get new ones.

-Flash script shamelessly stolen and modified from [ai212983](https://github.com/ai212983)
+Flash script shamelessly stolen and rewritten from [ai212983](https://github.com/ai212983)

 ## TODO: